 The Barnes is home to a remarkable collection of Cezanne — including the best Cezanne in America.
 The second-best Matisse is here too.
 And there’s more: Jaw-dropping Seurat, Courbet, Rousseau, Demuth, Gauguin, van Gogh, Picasso, Soutine, Monet, Modigliani, African sculpture and Pennsylvania German decorative arts.

-But we already know that.
+But we already knew that.
 What was unclear before the new Barnes opened was this: Is the new Barnes, lifted against Dr. Barnes’ wishes from where it was doing just fine financially and otherwise, by latter-day Philadelphia’s one percenters, a good place to look at great art?
 I guess that depends on what you think art is for.
 [Renoir, Bather Gazing at Herself in the Water, c.
 1910.
 Collection of the Barnes Foundation.]

-First, the details: The Philly establishment’s installation of the art collection of the anti-establishmentarian Albert C. Barnes, a patent medicine mogul with a preference for French painting, is a near facsimile of the Merion galleries that Barnes himself hung.
+First, the details: The Philly establishment’s installation of the art collection of the anti-establishmentarian Albert C. Barnes, a patent medicine mogul with a preference for French painting, is a near-facsimile of the Merion galleries that Barnes himself hung.
 (The evident exceptions to the current crew’s mimicry of Barnes’ installation include the installation of Matisse’s Le Bonheur de vivre in an upstairs semi-alcove and some changes to the plaster-work around Matisse’s The Dance mural.)

 These replica gallery spaces effectively sit inside a big, expensive-looking box designed by Tod Williams Billie Tsien Architects.
 The building feels more expensive than thoughtful.
 It includes one other exception to the Xerox approach: The galleries do not flow together in the same way that Dr. Barnes’ galleries did in Merion: Williams and Tsien have placed gaps between many of them for study centers or for short hallways with views of in-planted trees.
 These disjunctive intrusions seem to be crowd-control-and-flow measures.
 [Image: Renoir, After the Bath, 1910.
 Collection of the Barnes Foundation.]

 With this combination of old hang and new building, the new regime has tried to have its fake and bleed it too (admission is $18).
 Walking through the new Barnes is nothing short of a Twilight Zone-like experience, a weird bit of time travel during which everything seems just a little bit wrong: The garden isn’t quite what it was or where it was, the natural light is a bit off, the flow from gallery-to-gallery is different, and so on.
-By putting real art in a knock-off setting, the Barnes has cheapened the experience of great art.
+By putting real art in a knock-off setting, the Barnes has cheapened the experience of seeing it.
 The Philly Barnes is slickly retrograde, Philadelphia’s power class’s belated, wincing admission that, you know, maybe, after all, there was some good in what it dismantled.
 [Renoir, Nude Woman Reclining, c.1917-19.
 Collection of the Barnes Foundation.]

 The stage-managing of the art feels ridiculous, even kitschy.
 The fetishized mimicry of the Merion presentation reminds me of the way every Abercrombie or American Eagle store feels about the same in every shopping mall from Minnesota to Mississippi.
 For Big Retail, it is the brand that matters most.
 Here, too… because the new museum isn’t about the art, it’s about drawing tourists to the Barnes Foundation brand.